Step 1 - Apply for Admissions.

 - Certificate of Eligibility for Education Benefits if issued by the VA.

-Upon your first visit with Veterans Services, we will:
+Upon your first visit with Veterans Services, we explain priority eligibility for registration which includes:

 ****If you have successfully completed English and/or math (with a "C" or better) at another accredited college, your transcripts may be used for assessment and may meet matriculation requirements.****